SolaceDev/solace-dev-codelabs/markdown/solace-battleship/codelab.md

 queueAdditionalSubscriptions: SOLACE/BATTLESHIP/*/JOIN-REQUEST/*
 ```

-Negative
+> aside negative
-: Ensure that you just remove the # and not affect the tabs/whitespace precluding the # as the YML file depends on whitespacing in order for it to be parsed properly.
+> Ensure that you just remove the # and not affect the tabs/whitespace precluding the # as the YML file depends on whitespacing in order for it to be parsed properly.

 Now all join requests for all sessions (indicated by the first '_') and Player 1 or Player 2 (indicated by the second '_') will end up in the JOIN-REQUEST queue.